vsueiro/cim643/2022/Fall/README.md

 ## Office Hours

 Students may schedule individual sessions with the instructor.
-A Calendly link will be made available with specific time slots for online (Zoom) meetings.
+Please use [Calendly](https://calendly.com/vsueiro/office-hours) to pick a specific time slot for our remote (Zoom) meeting.

 ## Policies